2017 Post Session Legislative Update

 Many students in the 10th Legislative District compete annually for about 25 available Senatorial Scholarships, which may be used for education at any accredited college, university, or post-secondary trade school, including for undergraduate, graduate, and professional programs.
 These scholarships cannot be used at a non-Maryland institution unless the Maryland Higher Education Commission rules that a student’s proposed major is not available in Maryland.

-In a few weeks, my Senatorial Scholarship Committee will evaluate and make recommendations regarding 2017 scholarship applications submitted by current and prospective certification and degree-seeking students from the district.
+In a few weeks, my Senatorial Scholarship Committee will evaluate and make recommendations regarding 2017 scholarship applications submitted by upcoming and prospective certification and degree-seeking students from the district.
 While our deadline has passed, please contact our office in January 2018 for application information for the 2018-2019 academic year.

 Senatorial Scholarships may be awarded to both full-time and part-time students who enroll for at least six credits per semester.
 Other state scholarships available to Maryland residents can be found on the Maryland Higher Education Commission website.